Zadoc P. Beach

-Zadoc P. Beach was a member of the Wisconsin State Senate.
+Zadoc P. Beach (January 21, 1861 – After 1948) was an American politician.
+He was a member of the Wisconsin State Senate.

 Biography

 Beach was born on January 21, 1861, in Whitewater, Wisconsin.
 His professional pursuits would include cold storage, creamery and produce businesses.

+He was married to Mrs. Bertha Schuster (1859-1948), a daughter of Germanic immigrants.

+Following his career, he retired in Gilroy, California and then settled in Duluth, Minnesota.
+He had a brother, Dr. Charles Lewis Beach.

 Political career

 Beach was member of the Senate from 1903 to 1905 representing the 23rd District.
 Previously, he had been a Whitewater alderman from 1888 to 1894 and Mayor of Whitewater from 1895 to 1896.
 He was a Republican.